kekyo/IL2C/docs/getting-started.md

 ### 1-5.
 Finished Hello world

-Run the project and got result.
+Run the GettingStartedIL2CMain project and get result.

-* Note: you maybe fail if you forget setting the startup project.
+* Note: You need to set or choice startup project on GettingStartedIL2CMain (C project) instead C# project.
 * This step causes warning C4197 but can ignore.

 ![Finished Hello world](../images/tutorial15.png)